InnerSourceCommons/managing-innersource-projects/governance/governance.md

 # Govenance Standards/Models

 There are some initiatives describing what good corporate open source governance means.
-The most mature one is the _[Good Governance Initiative](https://ospo-alliance.org/ggi/)_ by the OSPO Alliance, which  has already released the first version (v1) of its framework.
+The most mature one is the _Good Governance Initiative[^2]_ by the OSPO Alliance, which  has already released the first version (v1) of its framework.

 Coming versions of this framework are expected to consider